MazereAndreea/Job_market_trend/README.md

 ### 1. Data Exploration & Cleaning
 - **Loaded the dataset** and reviewed column types and missing values.
-- **Handled missing data:** Identified columns with nulls and chose appropriate strategies (drop, fill, or ignore) for each.
-- **Standardized text fields:** Cleaned job titles, descriptions, and company names (lowercasing, removing punctuation, etc.).
+- **Analyzed missing, frequent, and unique values** using custom functions (I moved these functions into a separate file to keep the code modular)
-- **Categorical encoding:** Converted categorical columns (like job type and location) to numerical form for ML algorithms.
+- **Categorical encoding:** Converted categorical columns (like job title and benefits) to numerical form for ML algorithms using one-hot and multi-hot encoding
+Note: The Kaggle dataset required minimal preprocessing, as it was already well-cleaned.
+I only performed a few minor adjustments to prepare it for feeding into ML models.

 ### 2. Feature Engineering
-- **Extracted skills and keywords** from job descriptions using NLP techniques.
+- **Extracted broader jobs and roles titles** from job descriptions using NLP techniques (feeding embeddings from sentence transformer models to KMeans model)
-- **Created new columns:** For example, skills count, keyword presence, job seniority level (based on title), and location clustering.
-- **Transformed date/time fields** to derive insights on job posting trends.
+- **Created new columns:** For example, Salary (0 (Low), 1 (Medium), 2 (High)), Company size (0 (Small), 1 (Medium), 2 (Large)), Experience (from X to Y Years -> Average experience number), Min and Max Salary

 ### 3. Data Visualization
 All visualizations were created in PowerBI and compiled into a dashboard report: